Poster presentation guidelines

 Requirements and information for posters

-- If you would like your abstract to appear in the Colloquium abstract e-book, please agree to the Authorship and Copyright Agreement, here in your Colloquium account (please tick the box and select 'Save' at the bottom of the page).
+- When submitting your abstract proposal, you had the option to agree to the Authorship and Copyright Agreement.
 The abstract e-book will be published as a supplement to the Cochrane Library.

-- More detailed information about which day your poster has been allocated to will be provided later.
+- More detailed information about which day your poster has been allocated to will be provided closer to the date.

 - The size of the poster should be A0 - 84.1cm (width) x 118.9cm (length) or 33.11 inches (width) x 46.81 inches (length).